-In this section, we will study the existence and uniqueness of viscosity solutions for semilinear PDEs in the form of \eqref{APIDE}, and derive a Feynman-Kac and Bismut-Elworthy-Li type formula for viscosity solutions (see Proposition \ref{proposition uniqueness PDE} and Theorem \ref{theorem PDE existence} below).
+In this section, we study the existence of viscosity solutions for semilinear PDEs in the form of \eqref{APIDE}, and provide the proof of Proposition \ref{theorem PDE existence}.
 We assume the settings in Section \ref{section setting}, fix $d$ and $\theta$, and omit the superscript $d$ and $\theta$ in the notations.
-The following proposition establishes the uniqueness of viscosity solutions of PDE \eqref{APIDE}.